scottsauber/notes/feedback/README.md

 4. End on a question.
 "How do you see it?"
 "This is what I think we should do, but what are you thoughts?"
 Makes a great problem solving situation.

-Ask your co-workers for feedback, don't want for it to come.
+Ask your co-workers for feedback, don't wait for it to come.
 Create a pull system, not a push.